Elizabeth Bryant

 Brief Life History of Elizabeth

-When Elizabeth Bryant was born on 24 February 1725, in Richmond, Henrico, Virginia, British Colonial America, her father, William Bryant, was 25 and her mother, Mary Lessingham, was 30.
-She married Henry Brittain about 1742.
-They were the parents of at least 1 son and 1 daughter.
+When Elizabeth Bryant was born on 24 February 1725, in Richmond County, Virginia, British Colonial America, her father, William Bryant, was 25 and her mother, Mary Lessingham, was 30.
+She had at least 4 sons and 7 daughters with Henry Carraway.
 She died in 1784, in Wayne, North Carolina, United States, at the age of 59, and was buried in Wayne, North Carolina, United States.

 Photos and Memories (0)